Jack Kirby: Marvel Comics in the Silver Age (1958–1970)

 Jack was the single most influential figure in the turnaround in Marvel's fortunes from the time he rejoined the company ...
 It wasn't merely that Jack conceived most of the characters that are being done, but ...
 Jack's point of view and philosophy of drawing became the governing philosophy of the entire publishing company and, beyond the publishing company, of the entire field ...
 [Marvel took] Jack and use[d] him as a primer.
 They would get artists ... and they taught them the ABCs, which amounted to learning Jack Kirby ...
 Jack was like the Holy Scripture and they simply had to follow him without deviation.
 That's what was told to me ...
 It was how they taught everyone to reconcile all those opposing attitudes to one single master point of view.

 Highlights of Kirby's tenure also include the Hulk, Thor, the X-Men and Magneto, Doctor Doom, Uatu the Watcher, Ego the Living Planet, the Inhumans and their hidden city of Attilan, and the Black Panther (comics' first black superhero) and his Afrofuturist nation, Wakanda.
 Kirby initially was assigned to pencil the first Spider-Man story, but when he showed Lee the first six pages, Lee recalled, "I hated the way he was doing it!
 Not that he did it badly—it just wasn't the character I wanted; it was too heroic".
 Lee then turned to Steve Ditko to draw the story that would appear in Amazing Fantasy #15, for which Kirby nonetheless penciled the cover.
-Lee and Kirby gathered several of their newly created characters together into the team title The Avengers and brought back old characters from the 1940s such as the Sub-Mariner and Captain America.
+Lee and Kirby gathered several of their newly created characters together into the team title The Avengers and brought back old characters from the 1940s such as the Sub-Mariner, Captain America and Ka-Zar.
 In later years, Lee and Kirby disputed over who deserved credit for such creations as The Fantastic Four.